munificent/journal/asset/post/2022-02-13-stupid-dog.md

 baby is home from the NICU, we realize there isn't enough room at the foot of the bed for both the bassinet and the crate.

 We let you sleep on the bed.
-You are immensely proud of earning pride of place on the bed while the new pink hairless dog is relegated to the funny crate.
+You are immensely proud of earning a place on the bed while the new pink hairless dog is relegated to the funny crate.

 ---